behas/ransomware-analytics/README.md

 # Ransomware Payments in the Bitcoin Ecosystem | Analytics

-This repository contains procedures for analyzing the expanded ransomware dataset produced by the extraction procedure available in [this repository](https://github.com/behas/ransomware-dataset).
+This repository contains the official procedure for analyzing the expanded ransomware dataset produced by the extraction procedure available in [this repository](https://github.com/behas/ransomware-dataset).